 The study followed 25 students through their two years in the program.
 Through both interviews and questionnaires, the [study runners] collected both quantitative (more numbers) and qualitative (more storytelling) data.
 Doing so allowed them to understand the reasons behind the students’ reported feelings.

 In addition to these body awareness benefits, participants also noted mindset changes, better relationships with their instructors, increased responsiveness, ability to take criticism better, and that it was easier to notice and correct problems in their sessions.
-Overall, they were more aware of the objective nature of situations and were less caught up in their feelings toward these situations.
+Overall, they were more aware of the objective nature of situations and less caught up in their feelings toward these situations.

 What Mindfulness Can Actually Do for Musicians

-Like any spiritual practice or religion — and I wouldn’t call this a religion or spiritual practice in the traditional sense, just personal psychotherapy — it does require a good deal of discipline, but reminding yourself of the benefits and finding someone to help keep you accountable
+Like any spiritual practice or religion — I wouldn’t call this a religion or spiritual practice in the traditional sense, just personal psychotherapy — it does require a good deal of discipline, but reminding yourself of the benefits and finding someone to help keep you accountable

 Part 2: How to Include Mindfulness in Your Life and Musical Practice

-In this part of the post, we’ll go over the basic techniques you’d encounter in mindfulness meditation practice and then how to incorporate them into your practice sessions.
+In this part of the post, we’ll go over the basic techniques you’d encounter in mindfulness meditation practice and how to incorporate them into your practice sessions.